How to check Land Ownership in TamilNadu

 One of the major factors concerning property and property transactions is its ownership.
 The government has also taken keen efforts to digitalize the land record.
 The digital land records of the Tamilnadu government are known as Patta Chitta.
-This article deals with details regarding the process of checking the land records using the Tamilnadu government portal, the documents and the procedure for Patta Chitta and transfer of Patta, etc.
+This article deals with details regarding the process of checking the land records using the Tamilnadu government portal, the documents, and the procedure for the Patta Chitta and transfer of Patta, etc.

 What is Patta Chitta?

 “How to check land owner name in Tamil Nadu?” is one of the most frequently asked questions.
 The collection of land records showing the landowner details or land ownership details of the estate is called Patta Chitta in Tamilnadu.
 It is also referred to as the Record of Rights.
 For transactions such as transfer of ownership, property mortgage, lease, etc., the ownership of the estate becomes significant.

 How can you get an ownership certificate Tamil Nadu?
 How to check land owner name with the survey number in Tamilnadu?

 Now let’s understand the terms Patta and Chitta separately.
 Patta, the Record of Rights, is a legally binding document containing landowner details issued to the real owner/s of the properties by the Tamilnadu government.
 You are required to furnish info like the District, Patta number, village details, taluk, ownership of property (Owner’s name), subdivision, Survey number check, Kind of land (Dry or Wet), etc. So, you can get an ownership certificate Tamil Nadu and check land owner name with the survey number in Tamilnadu via the Tamil Nadu Patta website.